Five Tips for Surviving the Restaurant Recession

 Take Small Steps to Save Money

 Your mom had the best advice when it comes to saving money.
 Don’t waste electricity, water or food.
 There are many small ways that restaurants can save money, from installing low-flow faucets to purchasing energy efficient appliances.
-Not only are some of these steps good for your budget, they are environmentally friendly as well.
+Not only are some of these steps good for your budget, but they are also environmentally friendly as well.

 All of the above tips are things you should be doing, regardless if there is a recession or not.
 Restaurants need constant monitoring.
 Taking the time to make sure your restaurant expenses are under control will help circumvent problems in the future.